Hi, I’m Stephenie

 How Food Metamorphosis Was Born

 I moved from Puerto Rico to the States in 2017.
-I was always home sick, and what I missed the most was my family and the food.
+I was always homesick, and what I missed the most was my family and the food.
 Then, in late 2021, I decided I wanted to make the recipes I missed the most and share them online.
 I wanted to guide everyone to make simple & delicious food just like my grandma did.
 That’s when Food Metamorphosis was created.

 At first, it was something created to help the Puerto Rican diaspora.
 I thought that a lot of people outside the island probably don’t know how to make certain things.
 But I realized that I didn’t know how to cook many of these recipes growing up in Puerto Rico.
-That’s when I realized that I was creating this for my people on the island and outside.
-Not only for Puerto Ricans, but anyone who wants to make a delicious meal!

 What You’ll Find In Food Metamorphosis